stijn-arends/benchmark-gwas-prio/prioritization_methods/PoPS/README.md

 The raw features will be downloaded and placed in a new directory inside the current working directory.

-> WARNING: the raw features are large files so make sure that there is enough storage.
+> WARNING: the raw features take up a decent amount of disc space so make sure that there is enough storage.

 ## References